 The project studied the lived experience in the Parisian grands ensembles: postwar housing complexes built primarily during Les Trente Glorieuses (1945–1975) as symbols of progress and housing for all, later burdened by neglect and stigma.

-The project’s culmination was a series of drawing workshops where we worked with local residents—imigrant women and young men—to help them tell their own stories through drawing.
-The project was conducted in collaboration with local organizations Accueil & Culture and Compagnons Bâtisseurs with Iranian dramaturg Elahe Nouri collaborating with us in the workshops.
-The work was exhibited at Cité Internationale des Arts in December 2025.
+The project culminated in a series of drawing workshops with local residents — immigrant women and young men — who were invited to share and express their own stories through drawing.
+The project was conducted in collaboration with local organisations Accueil & Culture and Compagnons Bâtisseurs.
+The workshops were made together with Iranian dramaturg Elaheh Nouri.
+The work was exhibited at the Cité Internationale des arts in December 2025.
 The project was funded by the Finnish Culture Fund and the Arts Promotion Centre Finland.

 CLIMATE GAME